 Symbolism over substance will simply not suffice.
 We must demand that the way forward be meaningful and just, not out of a sense of guilt but out of what we know to be right.
-This will be a moment of truth for us, and so we must insist upon the search for the highest truth to prevail in our seminal document.
+This will be a moment of truth for us and so we must insist upon the search for the highest truth to prevail in our seminal document.

-Tony Abbott, just seven months before he became Prime Minister, had the measure of what this project meant for the country when declared that without constitutional recognition of the fact that people were [initially living] here, Australia would remain 'an incomplete nation and a torn people'.
+Tony Abbott, just seven months before he became Prime Minister, had the measure of what this project meant for the country when he declared that without constitutional recognition of the fact that someone was here, Australia would remain "an incomplete nation and a torn people".

-In recent decades, many other settler societies around the world have recognised Indigenous peoples or cultures or languages in their Constitutions.
-Canada, the United States and New Zealand have long-standing Treaty Rights.
-And in Denmark, Norway, Sweden, the Russian Federation, Bolivia, Brazil, Colombia, Ecuador, Mexico, the Philippines and South Africa, there are constitutional mentions or powers about some aspects of their nation's Indigenous cultures, tongues or people.
-This doesn't mean every issue that confronts these societies and their Indigenous populations has been perfected.
-But it has meant that there has been a time in the lives of each of these nations when each acknowledged that people were already living there at the time of settlement.
+In recent decades, many other settler societies around the world have recognised Indigenous peoples or cultures or languages in their constitutions.

+Canada, the United States and New Zealand have longstanding treaty rights.
+And in Denmark, Norway, Sweden, the Russian Federation, Bolivia, Brazil, Colombia, Ecuador, Mexico, the Philippines and South Africa there are constitutional mentions or powers about some aspects of their nation's Indigenous cultures, tongues or people.
+This doesn't mean every issue that confronts these societies and their indigenous populations has been perfected.
+But it has meant that there has been a time in the lives of each of these nations when each acknowledged that someone was already living there at the time of settlement.